-Why is soil pH important?
+Why is soil acidity and pH important?

 Different soils have different dispositions.
 Soil can be acid, alkaline or neutral.
 Most plants prefer a soil with a neutral or slightly acidic pH level.
-The pH scale ranges from 1 to 14, with 7 being the mid-point.
+The pH scale which measures soil acidity ranges from 1 to 14, with 7 being the mid-point.
 The mid-point of the pH scale is called neutral, and means that the liquid in the soil contains an equal amount of hydrogen and hydroxide ions.
 As the number decreases, the soil becomes more acidic, and as the number rises, it becomes more alkaline.

 Most plants thrive with a pH level between 5.5 and 7.5.
 The optimal pH is usually between 6 and 6.5, so if your soil measures above or below this, it may be a good idea to do something to it to improve the nutritional uptake for your plants.
 At extreme values, below 3 or above 8, the soil becomes an inhospitable environment for plants.
 The nutrients in the soil cannot be absorbed; the structure of the soil changes and life cannot be supported.

 The vast majority of plants are co-operative enough and will be content even when the pH level of the soil isn’t quite right for them.
 But many plants will reward you handsomely if you adjust it.

 Here are a few desirable pH ranges to strive for if you want to grow strong, healthy, productive plants.

 - Roses: 6.5 – 7.0

 - Lawns: 6.0 – 6.5